jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

 \|\hat{\vec{a}}\| = \sqrt{0.6^2 + 0^2 + 0.8^2} = \sqrt{0.36 + 0.64} = \sqrt{1} = 1.
 ```

-Normalizing a vector is an operation that is used a lot in graphics programming, so it would be useful to have a method that does this.
+Normalizing a vector is an operation that is used a lot in graphics programming, so it would be useful to have a function that does this.

 :::{admonition} Task
 :class: tip

-Add the following method definition to the vector class.
+Add the following function to the ***maths.js*** file

 ```javascript
 function normalize(v) {